Introduction – Australia Post PAF raw data

 - The companion Permission & Delivery file.
 Two important columns in the P&D are the Residential and non-Residential indicators.
 Some 12.5 million records have a Residential address indicator, and some 1.5 million have a non-Residential address indicator

 - Some 2 million records represent PO Boxes

 To help with specific projects, we can extract data by geography and other criteria.
 We can supply on a one-off basis or quarterly based on Australia’s Post update schedule.

-Australia Post’s standard internal business use only license terms apply.
+Australia Post’s standard license terms apply.

 Can we have a business and residential flag linked to G-NAF?